pchtsp/pytups/README.md

 ### Superdicts

-These are just dictionaries with additional methods based on the contents.
+These are dictionaries with additional methods based on the contents.

 Example: